vulcand/vulcan/README.md

 Routing & Throttling
 --------------------

-If the request is good to go, control server replies with something like this:
+If the request is good to go, control server replies with json in the following format:

 ```javascript
 {